brandon1024/node-skeleton/documents/setup.md

 # Setup Application for Development
 This walkthrough assumes you have Node.js installed locally.
 If this is not the case, you can install it [here](https://nodejs.org/en/).
 You will also need to install the [WebStorm IDE from JetBrains](https://www.jetbrains.com/webstorm/download/#section=windows).

+This walkthrough also assumes you are developing on a Unix-based system.

 ## Environment Setup
 First, you'll need to checkout a copy of the repository on your local machine.
 Clone the repository into your WebStorm folder and checkout the master branch (should do so by default).
 Once complete, you can import the project into WebStorm by selecting `Open Project` and selecting the `node-skeleton` directory.